top of page

 Teaching fallible concepts as truth

-Identifying cognitive fallacies matters, because unexamined and inherently negative and labelling thoughts lead to flawed decisions, misunderstandings, or persistent false beliefs - even in intelligent, well-informed people.
+Learning to identifying cognitive fallacies matters.
+Any unexamined and inherently negative/labelling thoughts lead to flawed decisions, misunderstandings, or persistent false beliefs even in intelligent, well-informed people.

 In therapy, the way out is reframing how we think about ourselves in negative and victimised ways so that we begin to grow our agency.
 The opposite of mental illness is detaching from the identity stories that we repeatedly form which hold very little meaning, but rather act to expose the core, human fears that we are clinging to in that moment of time.
 Often this can signal abandonment fears, or childhood trauma.
 Ultimately, we deserve to lay these to rest - not perpetuate and pander to our secondary food problems.